20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Things to do
-0. system sends too many emails for event reminder to admins

 0. system should print a bill of materials per technology, with option to specificy # of technologies to produce

 1. I created EventsController::SubtractSubsets and should write tests for it